Rick Simpson's cannabis oil

 Olive oil is a good solvent to make medicinal-grade cannabis oil: 100% free from toxicity, is very efficient for extracting both cannabinoids and terpenes.
 As olive oil is not a volatile substance, it avoids terpene evaporation much more efficiently than other solvents such as naphtha or ethanol.

 To make an extraction with olive oil we only need to heat it in a boiling water bath (<100ºC).
 Use 100ml of olive oil for each 10gr of marijuana buds, and heat it for about 90 minutes.
 Then, remove the mixture and warm it at slow temperature - 120ºC approx. - during 30 minutes to perform the decarboxylation of cannabinoids.
 Allow to cool and filter the mixture.
 These kind of extractions are safe and easy!!

 As we have seen, olive oil has numerous advantages compared to other solvents.
 It has only one disadvantage: as it does not evaporate, it will be impossible to concentrate the extraction, so we will have to use larger amounts to achieve the same results.
 On the other hand, it can be easily used in everyday cooking!!

-In next posts, we will also tell you how to make an extraction using vegetable glycerin as solvent, a technique used by breeder TGA Subcool to obtain his medicinal marijuana.
+In the next posts, we will also tell you how to make an extraction using vegetable glycerin as a solvent, a technique used by breeder TGA Subcool to obtain his medicinal marijuana.